garenhart/garenhart.github.io/_posts/thoughts/2015-08-02-not-being-there.md

 show_date: true
 published: true
 ---
-> The ability of not being there when you are not needed is at least as important than the ability of being there when you are needed.
+> The ability of not being there when you are not needed is at least as important as the ability of being there when you are needed.